 Can you define the difference between a best-before and a display-until date?
 If not, the likelihood is you're throwing a lot of food away unnecessarily.

-This free food labelling rules print-out is designed for you to print and stick on your fridge, so you can check before you chuck.
+We've got a free food labelling memo for you to print out and stick on your fridge, so you can check before you chuck.

 More ways to save on food

 Supermarkets are cathedrals of consumerism.
 They're almost perfectly-honed marketing environments, benefiting from millions of pounds of research into how to encourage and seduce us into buying and spending more than we need.